Must-watch foreign language films in 2019 and 2020

 South Korea: Parasite

 From the brilliant mind that envisaged Okja and Snowpiercer comes a new social thriller that blew the competition out of the water and won the Palme d'Or at the 2019 Cannes Film Festival.
 Parasite sees South Korean master Bong Joon-Ho return on thrilling form, as his portrait of a scavenging family very quickly unravels with funny, violent, intelligent and truly shocking results.

-Parasite will be released in 2020 by Artificial Eye.
+Parasite will be released in UK cinemas on 7 February 2020.

 The stunning, decadent period romance by Céline Sciamma took the festival circuit by storm and is soon coming to the UK.
 Noémie Merlant and Adele Haenel star as a young woman and another tasked with painting her, within the stifled but no less passionate microcosm that lets their love bloom.
 It's visually, sonically, emotionally devastating.